bhardwaj-ishita/Ascii-Art/README.md

 4. Convert brightness numbers to ASCII characters
 5. Print your ASCII art!

-As the image processing library I tries using ImageJ.
+As the image processing library I tried using ImageJ.

 For further study you might take a look at Robert Heaton's website.